replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ### New Features
-* Adds a `--port` flag to the `kots install` and `kots admin-console` commands to allow for specifying a local port on which to access the admin console.
+* Adds a `--port` flag to the `kots install` and `kots admin-console` commands to allow for overriding the local port on which to access the admin console.

 ### Improvements
 * Improves initial feedback when a preflight check passes.